Are you an affiliate marketer who has never considered regularly checking the links on your blogs and fixing any broken affiliate links?

-Instead of keeping it on your blog (since it doesn’t add any value after the deal has expired), you can delete it.
-And rather than deleting it manually, you can use a WordPress plugin call Post Expirator which automatically deletes the post after specified time.
+You can delete it instead of keeping it on your blog (since it doesn’t add any value after the deal has expired).
+And rather than deleting it manually, you can use a WordPress plugin called PublishPress future that automatically deletes the post after a specified time.

 Convert expired affiliate links into email capture leads:

 Recently I faced an issue with one of the products I was promoting as an affiliate.
 The product name was Easy WP SEO, and it used to be an amazing SEO plugin for WordPress.
 In the past couple of months, the developer did a terrible maintenance job and failed to fix many important issues.
 For this reason, I had to stop the promotion of the product.